-The Bank is predominantly funded by customer deposits, borrowing and share capital.
+The Bank is predominantly funded by customer deposits, liabilities due to financial institutions, borrowing and share capital.
 The Bank has diversified its funding profile by issuing debt securities in the domestic and international markets.
 The inability of the Bank to refinance its outstanding debt in the future, at the right time and at a favourable interest rate, could affect the Bank's business.
 Information regarding the Bank's Funding is further described in "Description of the Bank - Funding".

-The Bank is exposed to a range of market risks, the most significant being equity, interest rate, foreign exchange and indexation risks
+The Bank is exposed to a range of market risks, the most significant being equity, interest rate, foreign exchange and indexation risks all of which are exposed to general and specific market movements and changing volatility levels in market rates and prices, for instance in interest rates, credit spreads, foreign exchange rates and equity prices.

 Market risk is the risk that the fair value or future cash flows of financial instruments will fluctuate because of changes in market prices.
-Market risk arises from open positions in currency, equity and interest rate products, all of which are exposed to general and specific market movements and changing volatility levels in market rates and prices, for instance in interest rates, credit spreads, foreign exchange rates and equity prices.
+Market risk arises from open positions in currency, equity and interest rate products,